johnstevenson/authkey/readme.md

 <?php
  require 'vendor/autoload.php';
 ```
-Otherwise you must point a PSR-0 autoloader to the `src` directory so that the classes are automatically included.
-Full usage [documentation][wiki] can be found in the wiki.
+Otherwise you must point a PSR-0 autoloader to the `src` directory.
+Full usage [documentation][wiki] can be found in the wiki:

 * [Client usage][client]
 * [Server usage][server]